dimagi/commcare-android/README.md

 ```
 java.security.InvalidKeyException: Illegal key size or default parameters
 ```
 you will need to upgrade the JCE policy files that are being used.
-To do so:
+Note that this is no longer necessary when using JDK 11, since the stronger cryptographic algorithms are included by default starting with JDK 9.
+To update JCE for JDK 8:

 1. Download the JCE Unlimited Strength policy files for Java 8 (Last we checked they could be found [here](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html), but this can change
 2. Find the java home directory on your machine.
 On mac you can do so by entering the following into the command line: `echo $(/usr/libexec/java_home)`